With millions of colors surrounding you, how can you pinpoint the colors that are right for you?

 A New Approach To Color Analysis

-Finding an accurate, detailed and comprehensive color analysis is important.
-A proper analysis can save you thousands of dollars over time and improve your physical appearance and mental health.
+Finding an accurate color analysis method is of the utmost importance.
+A proper analysis can save you thousands of dollars in the short and long run and can improve your physical appearance, mental and emotional health, actions and ability to learn and heal.

-The C Color methodology differs from traditional color analyses because it relies on your instinctive color preferences to determine your C Color Spectrum, which consists of thousands of color options.
+The C Color ideology differs from traditional color theories because it relies on your genetic, DNA based color preferences.